 In my observations, it seems that almost everyone needs some type of religion, “higher” purpose, justification for existence, “meaning of life”, or similar.

-Historically, actual religions have served for such purposes for almost everyone.
+Historically, actual religions have served such purposes for almost everyone.
 (And still do in some countries.)
 What happens, however, when these religions are ruled out?
 What if Atheism becomes the established “enlightened” position to have?
 What if most of the educated see the problems with religions?
 Etc.

 I stress that I do not argue against Atheism—I am an Atheist too.
 The point is the potential consequences of Atheism (a longer text is in vague planning).